Canada men's national rugby union team: Start of the Professional era

 Canada has yet to beat England in seven attempts.
 They have also played the England national XV, B team, and Under 23 teams eleven times (for which Canada awarded its players international caps.)
 The most notable result was a 15–12 victory over a strong England XV on 29 May 1993 at Swangard Stadium in Burnaby.
 Unfortunately for the Canadians, on the eve of the match England's management chose not to award international caps, as some players were touring with the British and Irish Lions at the time.

 Canada won the now defunct Pacific Rim Rugby Championship three years in succession in 1996, 1997 and 1998.

 Canada finished second in Round 4 of the Americas 1999 Rugby World Cup qualifying, losing only to Argentina, and qualified for the World Cup.
 Canada finished third in their pool (with France, Fiji and Namibia), winning their match against Namibia but losing their other two fixtures.
 The victory against Namibia was uncharacteristic for Canada, as they ran the score up to 72–11, one of their most lopsided victories.
 This thrashing was the one bright light in an otherwise disappointing 1999 World Cup performance.

 Like many second and third-tier nations, the Canadians have not always had their full complement of players available for test matches.
-Nevertheless, Canada has produced top class players such as Dan Baugh, Rod Snow, Mike James, Colin Yukes, Dave Lougheed and Jamie Cudmore who have played professionally in England, Wales and France.
+Nevertheless, Canada has produced top class players such as Gareth Rees, Winston Stanley, Al Charron, Glenn Ennis, Gord MacKinnon, John Tait, Norm Hadley, Bobby Ross, Dan Baugh, Rod Snow, Mike James, Colin Yukes, Dave Lougheed and Jamie Cudmore who have played professionally in England, Wales and France.

 Canada qualified for the 2003 Rugby World Cup as Americas 1, finishing at the top of Round 4 Americas tournaments, winning five of their six fixtures to enter the 2003 World Cup in Australia, their fifth world cup in a row.
 Canada's sole win was a 24–7 result against Tonga as they lost their games against Italy, Wales and the All Blacks.

 From 2003 to 2011 Canada played host to the Churchill Cup and made one finals appearance in 2010, losing to the England Saxons 38–18.
 In 2004 and 2005 they competed in the Super Powers Cup.
 In 2005 the competition was renamed the Super Cup and Canada beat Japan 15–10 in the final.